Author has written 1 story for Harry Potter.

 Ambition IMHO should never be treated as it is in shounens.
-It's ambition of medieval doctors, that created current medicine.
-Ambition of scientists created cars, science, factories, reduced hunger.
-Ambition of some, admittedly partially-evil princes, good hundreds years ago created your country uniting the fighting tribes.
-And back to modern times - ambition is what forces young adults to finish the university and gives the nation professionals.
+It's the ambition of medieval doctors, that created current medicine.
+The ambition of scientists created cars, science, factories, reduced hunger.
+The ambition of some, admittedly partially-evil princes, good hundreds of years ago created your country uniting the fighting tribes.
+And back to modern times - ambition is what forces young adults to finish university and gives the nation professionals.
 Ambition drives people to create new companies thus reducing the unemployment rate.

 - Forgive everything

 Yes, forgiveness frees you, if you want revenge, you should dig up two graves - for your enemy and for yourself.
 You shouldn't go on a killing spree for bullying, neglectful parents should be simply given to proper authorities.

 Ok, but there are some things, that are unforgivable:

 - Naruto is chased by mobs, skinned, raped, electrocuted.
 "Oh no, I have to show them love, they will understand, that they were wrong."
 But I would rather say that 13 warning shots in the back of their heads are more appropriate.
 And if you are the real pacifist, let them face trial under a neutral judge and send them to prison.
 But changing their minds is not enough.
 Making them cry in understanding is not enough.
 For such crimes, there needs to be punishment.

 - Sasuke rapes and then kills Hinata in front of Naruto, then kills the jinchuriki himself.
 By a strange seal malfunction, Naruto goes back in time.
 Ok, he has the advantage of knowing the future, knows, who is the villain.
 Will he slit the throat of the vermin before it becomes too dangerous?
 No, of course he can forgive everything, he will go on a guilt trip.